carlosrod723/diabetes-readmission-prediction/README.md

 The charts for admission_type_id, discharge_disposition_id, and admission_source_id provide important insights into the dataset's composition and patient flow within the hospital system.

-Admission Type Distribution: The majority of admissions are of type 1, which is likely to be emergency admissions, indicating that most patients are admitted under urgent circumstances.
+**Admission Type Distribution**: The majority of admissions are of type 1, which is likely to be emergency admissions, indicating that most patients are admitted under urgent circumstances.
 Other admission types such as 2 and 3 also have significant counts, representing elective and other scheduled admissions.

-Discharge Disposition Distribution: A large proportion of patients are discharged to home (1), followed by discharge to home with home health care (6).
+**Discharge Disposition Distribution**: A large proportion of patients are discharged to home (1), followed by discharge to home with home health care (6).
 The high count for discharged to home suggests that many patients recover sufficiently to go back to their homes without additional healthcare services.

-Admission Source Distribution: Most admissions come from the emergency room (7), followed by physician referral (1).
+**Admission Source Distribution**: Most admissions come from the emergency room (7), followed by physician referral (1).
 This highlights the role of the emergency room as a primary entry point for patients, with a significant number also being referred by healthcare professionals.

 These distributions highlight the emergency-driven nature of hospital admissions in this dataset and the prevalent discharge practices, which are crucial for understanding patient flow and resource allocation in the hospital setting.